pflanze/utf-8-lineseparator/docs/design.md

     (String) { false, "some constant string" }

+There's a macro to write this in a shorter, more expressive way:

+    String_literal("some constant string")

 #### Ownership handling, work in progress

 The `needs_freeing` approach is also currently being (mis)used for